ecluse:ecluse-core

 The policy rules engine.

 A rule set is evaluated against a single PackageDetails snapshot to produce a Decision.
 The model is deny by default; the boot order decides: the configured rules are arranged once, at boot, into a single total order (bootOrder) -- highest precedence first, then rule name ascending -- and evaluation walks that order and takes the first decisive result.
-A result is decisive iff it is Allow, Deny, or an Unavailable _ FailDeny _ (a fail-closed uncomputable check); NoDecision and Unavailable _ FailNoDecision _ are non-decisive no-ops whose reasons are collected, in boot order, for the deny-by-default audit trail.
+A result is decisive iff the rule returned a decisive verdict (Allow, Deny, or a fail-closed CannotVet), or the harness resolved a faulted evaluation fail-closed (Unavailable _ FailDeny _); a non-decisive verdict (NoDecision, a fail-open CannotVet) or a fail-open fault (Unavailable _ FailNoDecision _) is a non-decisive no-op whose reason is collected, in boot order, for the deny-by-default audit trail.
 If no rule is decisive the package is BlockedByDefault.

 The evaluator on a PreparedRule is not reachable from config: prepare only ever binds evalRule over closed Rule data, so untrusted config can express only the built-in vocabulary.
 Supplying an arbitrary evaluator is a code-layer capability (the engine's own tests today; a rule DSL or plugin later), never a config surface.

 evalRules may evaluate effectful rules speculatively in parallel, but the result is always as-if sequential by boot order: the winner is the earliest-in-order decisive rule, never the first to return in wall-clock time, and once the winner is known every still-running strictly-later evaluation is cancelled.
 The cheap pure prefix is evaluated directly, so no IO an earlier decisive result would moot is ever launched.
 Evaluation is IO-typed (a rule's evaluator may do IO), so there is no pure entry point.
-The rule data types live in Ecluse.Core.Rules.Types.
+The rule data types live in Ecluse.Core.Rules.Types; the resilience harness lives in Ecluse.Core.Rules.Effectful.

 Synopsis